FOR IDENTITY & ACCESS MANAGEMENT

 3. Biometric data is unreliable

 Evidence shows that biometric authentication is far superior to “legacy” login (using a username and password).
-81% percent of security breaches can be traced back to a compromised password while fingerprinting, just for example, has an accuracy of more than 99 percent.
+81% percent of security breaches can be traced back to a compromised password.
+Fingerprinting, just for example, has an accuracy of more than 99 percent.

 4. Biometric authentication is less trustworthy than credential-based login.

 Once again, most data breaches are due to password theft.
-Knowledge factors – whether it’s a PIN, a one-time passcode, the name of your pet, or a username and password – can be guessed, shared, or leaked and even be up for sale on the dark web.
+Knowledge factors – whether it’s a PIN, a one-time passcode, the name of your pet, or a username and password – can be guessed, shared, or leaked.
+It even be up for sale on the dark web.
 Biometrics tie the login to a live human.

-For biometric authentication to work, a user needs to opt-in using the biometric reader on a device.
+For biometric authentication to work when using TraitWare, a user needs to opt-in using the biometric reader on a device.
 This is different from facial recognition technology, for example, where the user is being monitored without consent.
-Moreover, with biometric authentication, there is no photo stored by a third party, but a mathematical representation is created that is of no use to a hacker.
+Moreover, with biometric authentication, there is no photo stored by any third party.
+Instead, a mathematical representation is created that is of no use to a hacker.
 NOTHING is stored by TraitWare.
 The USER is in possession of the information via his/her device – at all times.

 Modern technology like TraitWare’s, leveraging the biometric reader in a smart device, means very little initial investment.
 And, with no additional hardware, onboarding fees, or password reset costs, companies will be saving money in the long run.

-6. Biometric authentication is more time consuming than other forms of authentication
+7. Biometric authentication is more time-consuming than other forms of authentication

 Not even close.
 TraitWare’s biometric-enabled multi-factor authentication will log you in in 3 touches.
 With TraitWare, you can use up to 5-factors for authentication and the MFA is inherent in the solution from account creation, which means a frictionless user experience.
-No more passwords to remember, no physical key to buy, no one-time passcodes to have pushed to another device.
-Simply go to the login page, confirm your identity via the TraitWare app, scan the QR code on your screen, and you’re in.
+No more passwords to remember, no expensive physical key to buy (or lose), and no one-time passcodes to have pushed to another device.
+Simply go to the login page, confirm your identity via the TraitWare app, scan the one-time QR code on your screen, and you’re in.